loichyan/thisctx/README.md

 ### `error`

-If a variant is transparent (which has `#[error(transparent)]`), the first field (which should also be the only field) will be considered as the source field.
+If a variant is transparent (which has `#[error(transparent)]`), the first field (which should also be the only field) is considered as the source field.

 ### `thisctx.attr`

-An option used to add extra attributes to a generated node.
+An option used to append addition attributes to a generated node.

 ```rust
 #[derive(WithContext)]